 ORDERED, that all local boards of election may prepare and release an unofficial report of the mail-in ballot tabulation no earlier than the closing of the polls on election day, November 8, 2022, and thereafter at the end of each day of canvassing.

+/s/ James A. Bonifant

+James A. Bonifant

+Administrative Judge

-JAMES A. BONIFANT Administrative Judge Circuit Court for Montgomery County, MD
+Circuit Court for

+Montgomery County, MD